 To some extent, this project continues from previous preoccupations in my work now, however, I study these spaces and stories from a new perspective, knowing where the paradoxes of the past can lead.

-I focus on my hometown of Dzerzhinsk, which has suffered a destiny typical of many post-Soviet industrial cities.
-Dzerzhinsk is a city named after Felix Dzerzhinsky, the founder of the Soviet Secret Police (NKVD).
-It is a city of workers and chemical factories built during WW1 and WW2 to produce weapons.
-In the second half of the 20th century, these factories were repurposed frequently.
-Some of them collapsed altogether with the Soviet Union, but others survived and are now being renovated and reused.
-Dzerzhinsk was badly affected by the economic crises of the 90s and 00s.
-Now, it has a problematic ecological situation, and a high crime rate and also suffers from ongoing depopulation.
-For me, Dzerzhinsk represents the true Russia.
+I focus on the city of Dzerzhinsk, whose fate is emblematic of many post-Soviet industrial centres.
+Named after Felix Dzerzhinsky, founder of the Soviet Secret Police (NKVD), it is a city of workers and chemical factories built during the First and Second World Wars to produce weapons.
+In the second half of the twentieth century, these factories underwent constant repurposing; some collapsed with the Soviet Union, while others survived and are now being renovated or reused.
+Dzerzhinsk was severely affected by the economic crises of the 1990s and 2000s.
+Today it faces a grave ecological situation, high levels of crime, and continuing depopulation.
+For me, Dzerzhinsk represents the real Russia.

 'Hometown', the exhibition view.
 Old Waiting Room, Peckham Rye station